pingidentity/pingidentity-devops-getting-started/docs/deploySiemStack.md

 # Deploy an Elasticsearch SIEM stack

-This project will start a Ping Stack with Elastic Search Infrastructure built in for Visualizing traffic and other security / log data.
-Showing you the pipes.
+This example deploys a PingFederate, PingAccess, and PingDirectory stack with Elasticsearch infrastructure built in for visualizing traffic and other security or log data.
+The architecture looks like this:

 ![alt text](images/Architecture.png "Architecture Overview")

 * Threat intel and TOR Endpoints are  provided by AlienVault and the TOR Network Endpoint List.

-* Threat feeds are updated on an interval via setting an environment variable in `docker-compose.yaml`
+* Threat feeds are updated on an interval via setting an environment variable in `docker-compose.yaml` .

-> **Caution**: This stack is not intended for production environments.
+> **Warning**: This stack is not intended for production environments.

 ## Prerequisites